 The vases represent a contradiction.
 It demonstrates how waste can be transformed into something valuable, such as a visually appealing vase.
 At the same time, the objects call into question our understanding of nature.
-I wants to raise awareness of the fact that, even in 2023, many of our plastics are dumped and end up in the sea.
+I want to raise awareness of the fact that, even in 2023, many of our plastics are dumped and end up in the sea.
 Plastic fragments are forming a new layer of sedimentary rocks all over the planet.
 Plastic has already made its way into our planet's crust, with all its consequences.

 The objects are made from man-made trash found on the street, beach, and in city containers.
 After precisely arranging all of the pieces, I pour this into a mould, layer

 by layer, with cement concrete and bio resin.
 I processed the objects using techniques similar to those used to shape and reshape the earth, such as erosion, heating, and grinding.
-This creates textures that are quite similar to textures that can be found in nature.
+This creates textures that are quite similar to textures that can be found

 Studio photography by Anne Wiltenburg